 - allow you to participate more in life

 - prevent and treat complications

-- improve your overall health
+- improve your overall quality of life

-The first and most important thing you should do is quit smoking and avoid starting if you don’t already smoke.
+The first and most important thing you should do is quit smoking or avoid starting if you don’t already smoke.
 You should also reduce the air pollution in your environment as much as possible.
 Avoid secondhand smoke and stay away from places with dust, fumes, and other toxic substances you might inhale.